sintaxi/harp/README.md

 ## features

   - *Asset Pipeline:* built-in asset pipeline for seamlessly serving of [jade](http://jade-lang.com/) and [less](http://lesscss.org/) files.
+  - *Local Variables:* specify local data in `harp.json` file for passing local variables into your templates.
   - *Selected State:* harp passes in a `current` variable on every request for determining the current page.
   - *AppCache:* auto-generates html `cache manifest` file for offline support (coming soon).
   - *Server:* harp ships with a built-in server (great for development).

-  - *PhoneGap:* dead simple way to generate your `www` folder for PhoneGap.
+*note* - harp is a dead simple way to generate your `www` folder for PhoneGap.

 ## install